 Preconditions for participation in the annual general meeting

 Shareholders who wish to participate, through advance voting, in the annual general meeting must (a) be recorded in the share register maintained by Euroclear Sweden AB on Tuesday 27 April 2021, and (b) notify the company of their intention to participate in the annual general meeting by casting their advance vote in accordance with the instructions under the heading “Advance voting” below, so that the advance voting form is received by Euroclear Sweden AB no later than on Tuesday 4 May 2021.

-Shareholders whose shares are registered in the name of a nominee through a bank or a securities institution must re-register their shares in their own names to be entitled to participate in the meeting.
-Such registration, which may be temporary, must be duly effected in the share register maintained by Euroclear Sweden AB on Thursday 26 April 2018, and the shareholders must therefore advise their nominees well in advance of this date.
+Shareholders whose shares are registered in the name of a nominee through a bank or a securities institution must re-register their shares in their own names to be entitled to participate in the annual general meeting.
+Such registration, which may be temporary, must be duly effected in the share register maintained by Euroclear Sweden AB on Thursday 29 April 2021, and the shareholders must therefore advise their nominees well in advance of this date.

 - Preparation and approval of the voting list.

 - Determination of whether the meeting has been duly convened.

 - Presentation of the annual report and the auditor’s report as well as the consolidated annual accounts and the auditor’s report for the group.

 - Resolution on approval of the profit and loss account and balance sheet as well as the consolidated profit and loss account and consolidated balance sheet.

 - Resolution on approval of allocations of the company’s profits or losses according to the adopted balance sheet.